 Travelling in London with kids: Travelling to Central London from the airport

-Stansted, Luton and Gatwick airports are all located outside London’s Travel Zones, so fares when travelling with kids to and from these airports are different to fares when travelling in London with kids, so under 11 year old’s will need a ticket.
+Stansted, Luton and Gatwick airports are all located outside London’s Travel Zones, so fares when travelling with kids too and from these airports are different to fares when travelling in London with kids, so under 11 years old’s will need a ticket.

 Heathrow and London City Airports are both inside London Travel Zones, so fares are as explained above.
-Children under 11 travel free and Children under 16 can travel with an oyster card with young visitor discount.
+Children under 11 travel free, and Children under 16 can travel with an oyster card with a young visitor discount.

 ⇒ More information: London Airport Transfers